-Rosh Hashana (New Year) greeting card that Rabbi Meir Moshe Kasorla from Stip, Yugoslavia (today northern Macedonia) sent to his cousin Yaakov Kalderon in Jerusalem, before the war
+Rosh Hashana (New Year) greeting card that Rabbi Meir Moshe Kasorla from Stip, Yugoslavia (today northern Macedonia) sent to his cousin Yaakov Kalderon, before the war

 "Like a delicate rose amongst the thorns